- American Diabetes Association

 Not reusing needles.

 Some individuals may benefit from the use of prefilled syringes (e.g., the visually impaired, those dependent on others for drawing their insulin, or those traveling or eating in restaurants).
 Prefilled syringes are stable for up to 30 days when kept in a refrigerator.
-If possible, the syringes should be stored in a vertical position, with the needle pointing upward, so that suspended insulin particles do not clog the needle.
+If possible, the syringes should be stored with the needle pointing upward or laying flat, so that suspended insulin particles do not clog the needle.
 The predrawn syringe should be rolled between the hands before administration.
 A quantity of syringes may be premixed and stored.
 The effect of premixing of insulins on glycemic control should be assessed by a physician, based on blood glucose results obtained by the patient.
 When premixing is required, consistency of technique and careful blood glucose monitoring are especially important.